 National Leadership Program, Spring/Summer 2020

-Lily Coltoff was a Communications Fellow in RespectAbility’s National Leadership Program for Spring and Summer 2020.
+Lily Coltoff was a Communications Apprentice in RespectAbility’s National Leadership Program for Spring and Summer 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Originally from Philadelphia, Coltoff graduated in December 2019 from American University in Washington, D.C., with a bachelor’s degree in Communication Studies and Public Health.
 Her decision to pursue these majors came from a passion for writing and science, as well as a desire to make health information more accessible and understandable to everyone.